 Therefore, it shouldn’t be a problem for merchants and consumers in Singapore to freely use cryptocurrencies.
 The use of bitcoin in Singapore is taxable in some cases.

 Planning to start your own ICO or looking for an ICO marketing company in Singapore?
-Contact us to get the best affordable ICO development and marketing packages.
+Contact us to get the best affordable ICO marketing packages.

-The bank of Thailand had legalized the use of bitcoin in the country in 2017.
+The Bank of Thailand legalized the use of Bitcoin in the country in 2017.
 The exchange and trading of digital currencies are allowed provided that proper care is taken.
-Only licensed bitcoin exchanges in Thailand are allowed to exchange cryptocurrencies for Thai Baht.
+Only licensed Bitcoin exchanges in Thailand are allowed to exchange cryptocurrencies for Thai Baht.

 However, the central bank of Thailand doesn’t allow its users and associated financial institutions to participate in any kind of cryptocurrency-related business.

 Want to launch your own successful ICO in India?
-Hire a SAG IPL ICO marketing company to take the first step towards success in the cryptocurrency world.
+Hire a SAG IPL ICO marketing company to take the first step toward success in the cryptocurrency world.

 In an announcement made in November 2016, the Federal Tax Service of Russia declared bitcoins as “not illegal”.
-Even though it doesn’t say that bitcoins or any other Cryptocurrency Is Legal & Illegal in the country, people are allowed to purchase, sale or trade in virtual currencies at their own risk.
+Even though it doesn’t say that bitcoins or any other Cryptocurrency Is Legal & Illegal in the country, people are allowed to purchase, sell or trade-in virtual currencies at their own risk.

 The government doesn’t regulate, support or control the exchange of cryptocurrencies but these are not prohibited from operating.